torch2424/wasm-by-example/examples/reading-and-writing-audio/reading-and-writing-audio.assemblyscript.en-us.md

 Next, we can compile the module following the [Hello World](/example-redirect?exampleName=hello-world) examples compilation process, replacing the appropriate file names.

 Next, let's create an `index.js` file.
-In the begginning of this file, we will need to set up our [AudioContext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext), as well as a bunch of buffers and things that we will use later:
+In the beginning of this file, we will need to set up our [AudioContext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext), as well as a bunch of buffers and things that we will use later:

 ```javascript
 // Some general initialization for audio